top of page

 Policies

-The Alabama Council for Compulsive Gambling has two kinds of seminars or workshops.
-Our primary objective is to help people receive the services they need by training qualified counselors to provide gambling addition counseling.
-We also share information with the public on problem gambling.
+The Alabama Council for Compulsive Gambling has two types of workshops.
+Our primary workshops provide information on gambling and gambling disorder to licensed counselors and others in behavioral health fields to gain information needed to work with individuals with gambling problems.
+We also provide workshops/seminars with the public to share information on responsible gambling and problem gambling.
 The workshops, seminars and conferences for professionals are separate from the public awareness presentations that may be a part of our outreach efforts to all stakeholders.

 ACCG adheres to all applicable state, local and federal laws and regulations and professional ethical standards in its professional training sessions.
 All educational materials and information about presentations, except in-service meetings, are available to qualified participants through our website and other appropriate media.
 We do not discriminate based on gender, race, creed, national origin, sexual orientation, religion, age, organizational membership, disability or other basis prohibited by law.